 Your average Brutalist building is a memorable, scene-stealing, graphic piece of architecture that stands out in a crowd, forever altering city skylines and looming over built landscapes around the world.
 A bold, in-your-face and eternally polarizing style, Brutalism leaves no one indifferent, with both passionate defenders and those who find it equally hard to love.

 What Is Brutalism?

-Brutalism is a style of architecture from the 1950s-1970s, characterized by simple, block-like, hulking concrete structures that are as shocking to the eyes today as they were when they were first built.
+Brutalism is a style of architecture that lasted from the 1950s-1970s, and it was characterized by simple, block-like, hulking concrete structures.
+It originated in England and spread to the rest of the world shortly after.

 The History of Brutalism